BradleyColson/SQL_Query_Practice/README.md

 -- 3. Null or blank values
 -- 4. Remove any extra columns you created temporarily

--- Create staging table to avoid overriting the raw data
+-- Create a copy called staging table to avoid overriting the original raw data

 CREATE TABLE layoffs_staging
 LIKE layoffs;